The Boat

 Time Spent on the Hard

 Once we painted the boat, rewired the bridge, and installed the tower, it was time to hit the yard.
 No expense was spared during this rebuild and no stone was left unturned.
 We started by redoing the alignment on the engines to minimize vibration.
 This makes for an unmatched ride that is both smooth and quiet.
 We redid the entire exhaust system with modern mufflers so the boat would be more quiet and reduce back pressure.
 In addition we installed all new steering lines, new transmission cables, throttle binnacles, and more.
 We painted the hull, installed the electronics and more during this phase of the project.
 We were on the hard for a few months.
 We also slapped on the boat name in the yard which was encouraging to see.
 Once we splashed the boat we finally got to the interior.
-With a little help from my fiancé we were able to find the right carpet, redo the couches, and print some of our favorite photos.
+We were able to find the right carpet, redo the couches, and print some of our favorite photos.

 The Finishing Touches